 What strategy should one use to maximize the team's expected chance of winning?

 For example, one possible strategy is to single out one of the three players.
 This player will respond "I have a red hat" and the others will respond "I pass".
 The expected chance of winning with this strategy is 50%.
 Can you do better?
 Provide a better strategy or prove that no better strategy exists.

-Each player, if she sees that her two partners have the same color hat, responds with a guess of the other color.
-Otherwise, she passes.
+Each player, if they see that their two partners have the same color hat, responds with a guess of the other color.
+Otherwise, they pass.

 This strategy wins with probability 3/4.
 After all, if all players' hat colors are the same, they will all guess wrong and lose.
 However, in all other cases two of the players' hat colors will match and the other one will be the only one to respond and will do so correctly.
 Thus, the probability of losing is the probability of all hat colors being identical, which is 1/4.

 Let's number the three players 1, 2, and 3.
 We'll define a configuration as a list of three hat colors corresponding to those players' hat colors in order, e.g., "red, blue, red".
 We say two configurations are adjacent if they differ in exactly one position.
 For instance, "red, blue, red" is adjacent to "red, blue, blue" because they differ in the last position.
 A consequence is that each configuration has exactly three adjacent configurations.